 You need us far more than we need YOU.
 But IF you are asked to do media with a legitimate source, your answer is “YES, I can make it”.
 If you’re too busy when someone asks you to do an interview, especially if YOU have asked to be on, (yes, I’ve had this happen), don’t say, “I’m not available that day”.
 Once you start running, you need to be able to be flexible so you CAN do the things that might help your campaign.

-And no, we don’t have to have you on.
+And I’m sorry to tell you this, but radio hosts aren’t legally obligated to have you on.
 I once had a guy threaten to sue the station because we wouldn’t have him on my show.
 That’s the way to charm the media!

 12. You’d better have a plan to raise money.